Baye de Cadiz et Detroit de Gibraltar

-DESCRIPTION: From the perspective of this writer this chart of Cadiz and the Strait of Gibraltar is the most important chart of the 16 large Mediterranean sea charts by Henry Michelot and Laurens Bremond .
+DESCRIPTION: From the perspective of this writer this antique nautical chart of Cadiz and the Strait of Gibraltar is the most important chart of the 16 large Mediterranean sea charts by Henry Michelot and Laurens Bremond .
 The chart bears the earliest date of any of the 16 that were published - 1718.
 Also, the large decorative title cartouche at the upper left is reflective of Michelot's rank and symbols of high status.
 Michelot describes himself as “Hydrographe et Pilote Real des Galères du Roy” (hydrographer and pilot of the royal galley for the kings galley corps).

 The vessel depicted in the cartouche is clearly the "Reale" or Royal Galley (galère, Fr.) with three large stern lanterns.
 These distinctive lights served at night as a reference point for the fleet to follow.
 Above the galley, at the center top of the cartouche are the coat of arms of the French King surrounded on both sides by numerous banners and weapons including cannon and pikes.
 Perhaps the most unusual and significant decorative element is the two captive Muslim prisoners.
 Along with the opulent galley and other power icons the image of these near naked, chained ‘infidel’ captives would have been intended to demonstrate the map maker’s high status and authority to the map’s audience and as Petto points out, to reflect glory onto the map-makers patron to whom the charts were dedicated.